Diabetes-Friendly Grocery Shopping List

 Proteins

-Lean meats are a good source of protein and have no adverse effects for diabetics.
-Steer clear of chicken or fish with skin and overly processed foods like some prepared meals.
+Lean meats are a good source of protein and will not affect glucose for diabetics.
+Steer clear of red and processed meats, or chicken with skin and overly processed foods like some prepared meals.
 Buying plain, unprocessed foods to prepare at home is always the safest bet.
 For seafood lovers, the American Diabetes Association recommends eating certain kinds of fish twice per week, particularly fish with Omega-3 fatty acids.

 • Chicken